JustHumanz/justhumanz.github.io/_posts/kubernetes/2022-12-29-deep-dive-kubernetes-v1.md

 ![4.png](../../assets/img/kubernetes/container/4.png)

-from the [website](https://opencontainers.org/about/overview/) it say pen Container Initiative aka OCI is a governance structure and that structure have 3 specifications (runtime,image,distribution)
+from the [website](https://opencontainers.org/about/overview/) it say open Container Initiative aka OCI is a governance structure and that structure have 3 specifications (runtime,image,distribution)

 in example if you exec docker run bla bla it will trigger/running that 3 specifications in background